jthom143/control_aredi800/notes/diary.md

 **What causes ocean heat and carbon content variability in GFDL ESM2Mc?**
 First few steps:
 1. Plot global OHC and OCC timeseries for each simulation.
 Break up the world oceans into ~5 different regions and plot the OHC/OCC.
 This will help identify which regions are causing the variability.
 2. Look into detrending process used for the 400 and 2400 simulations.
 Is my detrending causing the century-scale variability seen in the global heat and carbon?
 3. First work on the carbon content and put together a picture of what is going on (i.e. convection causes SO variability which swamps global signal...).
 4. Then work on heat content and put together crude picture of mechanisms causing variability.

+Aim for paper draft by end of May?